 \subsubsection{Ridgeless Estimators}

 When we consider the sub case of RRE with $p<n-1$, we set wpa1 $\bar{r} <p$, $\bar{\Psi}=0$, and $\bar{\eta} \ge c$, where $ c $ is a positive constant in Theorem \ref{thm1} result above.
 Let the $j$ th row of estimator of the precision matrix be $\hat{\Theta}_{RRE,j}'$.
-To obtain Corollary \ref{cl5}, we use Corollary OA.2 and Corollary \ref{cl2} with $r_{w1},r_{w2}$ in Theorem \ref{thm1} replaced with $r_{RRE-l}$ rate after Corollary OA.1 in Online Appendix.
+To obtain Corollary \ref{cl5}, we use Corollary A.2 and Corollary \ref{cl2} with $r_{w1}$ in Theorem \ref{thm1} replaced with $r_{RRE-l}$ rate after Corollary A.1 in Online Appendix.